jhubble/react-native-android-MyTodo/README.md

 Simple todo list using react native android
 Inspired by iOS todo: https://github.com/hellokoding/todoapp-reactnative.

+Initial display only has a new task box.
+New items can be entered and then checked off when they are done.

 To use:
 * Follow instructions under react-native etting Started Page: https://facebook.github.io/react-native/docs/getting-started.html
   Be sure to click the "Building Projects with Native Code" tab to follow instructions to install the emulator